 \section{Outlook}

-In this letter, we proposed a construction that shows that a certain regime of the (bosonic) membrane can be described by a classically integrable theory, the $(1+2)$-dimensional MZW-model, which has been studied in great detail in the literature.
+In this letter, we proposed a construction that shows that a certain regime of the (bosonic) membrane can be described by a classically integrable theory, the $(1+2)$-dimensional MZW-model, which has been studied in some detail in the literature.
 In this way, this proposal also offers a physical realisation of this model.
-Some crucial questions for future research will be: \begin{itemize} \item What is the physical interpretation of the conserved charges \cite{Ioannidou:1995he} and integrable hierarchy \cite{Dimakis:1999sw,wu2008cauchyproblemwardequation} of the MZW-model for the membrane?
-Do these also have meaning outside of this regime? \item What is the physical interpretation of the solitons \cite{Ward:1990vc,Ward:1995he,Ioannidou:1999} of the MZW-model on the membrane? \item Is there a dual holographic picture, corresponding to the expansion \eqref{eq:ExpansionAdS3S3} of the eleven-dimensional uplift of the NSNS AdS$_3 \times$S$_3$ background? \end{itemize} Moreover, for the integrable two-dimensional $\sigma$-models, generalised geometry resp.
-O$(d,d)$-duality, was used in order to construct and understand new integrable models \cite{Osten:2019ayq,Borsato:2021gma,Borsato:2021vfy}.
-For the membrane a similar formulation, geometrising an underlying $E_{d(d)}/K_d$-structure, has been obtained and discussed in the literature \cite{Hatsuda:2012vm,Sakatani:2020iad,Sakatani:2020umt,Osten:2021fil,Hatsuda:2023dwx,Osten:2024mjt}.
-It might be fruitful to systematically study non-relativistic limits and post-Newtonian expansions of this setting in order to obtain new regimes of membrane theory that are described by integrable $(1+2)$-dimensional field theories.
+Some crucial questions for future research will be \begin{itemize} \item What is the physical interpretation of the conserved charges \cite{Ioannidou:1995he} and integrable hierarchy \cite{Dimakis:1999sw,wu2008cauchyproblemwardequation} of the MZW-model for the membrane?
+Do these also have meaning outside of this regime? \item What is the physical interpretation of the solitons \cite{Ward:1990vc,Ward:1995he,Ioannidou:1999} of the MZW-model on the membrane? \item Is there a dual holographic picture, corresponding to the expansion \eqref{eq:ExpansionAdS3S3} of the eleven-dimensional uplift of the NSNS AdS$_3 \times$S$^3$ background? \end{itemize} A background with very similar features to \eqref{eq:ToyModelBackgroundMZW} would actually exist as a solution in type IIa supergravity: the T-dual to the pure RR IIb AdS$_3 \times$S$S^3 \times T^4$ background.
+The D2-brane DBI action in this background should possess a similar limit to the one dicussed in section \ref{chap:MZWfromMembrane} for the membrane.

+For integrable two-dimensional $\sigma$-models, generalised geometry resp.
+O$(d,d)$-duality was used in order to construct and understand new integrable models \cite{Osten:2019ayq,Borsato:2021gma,Borsato:2021vfy}.
+For the membrane a similar formulation, geometrising an underlying $E_{d(d)}$-structure, has been obtained and discussed in the literature \cite{Hatsuda:2012vm,Sakatani:2020iad,Sakatani:2020umt,Osten:2021fil,Hatsuda:2023dwx,Osten:2024mjt}.
+It might be fruitful to systematically study non-Lorentzian expansions of this setting in order to obtain new regimes of membrane theory that are described by integrable $(1+2)$-dimensional field theories.
 In general, the advent of novel higher-dimensional integrable theories via decoupling limits could be an interesting consequence of the present work.
 As mentioned above, another potential path to new higher-dimensional integrable $\sigma$-models could be possible via the recently suggested higher Chern-Simons theory \cite{Schenkel:2024dcd}.